 The numbers surrounding deaths by opioid overdose have risen to all-time highs in recent years in the US — more than 56,500 in 2020 alone.
 One of the more common scenarios when it comes to opioid overdose deaths is people who relapse and end up taking more of the drug than they’re used to, with deadly consequences.

 There’s no way around the fact that overcoming an opioid addiction can be very difficult, as withdrawal symptoms and cravings can break even the strongest-willed people.
-Dr. Daniel Headrick and the team here at Tres Vistas Recovery understand these hurdles, which is why we offer medication-assisted treatment options that can make all the difference in early recovery from an opioid use disorder.
+The team here at Tres Vistas Recovery understands these hurdles, which is why we offer medication-assisted treatment options that can make all the difference in early recovery from an opioid use disorder.